syslabcomarchive/syslabcom.theme2012/Prototype/_posts/en/intranet-solutions/2013-8-20-user-profiles.md

 ---
 layout: sub-page
-title: User profiles
+title: Valueful User Profiles
 name: user-profiles
 category: intranet-solutions
-tagline: shattered contacts to user profiles
+tagline: from shattered contacts to managed user profiles
 image: pi-profile.jpg
 ---

-Et harum quidem rerum facilis est et expedita distinctio.
-Nam libero tempore, cum soluta nobis est eligendi optio cumque nihil impedit quo minus id quod maxime placeat facere possimus, omnis voluptas assumenda est, omnis dolor repellendus.
+Human resources are a wonderful and valueful asset.
+Organisations that support employees to give better access to their skills and channels are helping to develop faster and reach better results in shorter time.
+This leaves employees with free time to improve further.